- Helping schools understand the challenges military Families face

 School Support Services (SSS) provides Army school-aged youth with educational opportunities, resources and information necessary to achieve academic success.
-A branch of Child, Youth & School (CYS), SSS is home to the School Liaison Office, where School Liaison Specialists (SLSs) help deliver the best educational resources and information for your children.
+A branch of Child & Youth Services (CYS), SSS is home to the School Liaison Office, where School Liaison Specialists (SLSs) help deliver the best educational resources and information for your children.